Queue-Fair/go/README.md

 ---
 ## Queue-Fair Go / Golang Adapter README & Installation Guide

 Queue-Fair can be added to any web server easily in minutes.
-You will need a Queue-Fair account - please visit https://queue-fair.com/free-trial if you don't already have one.
+You will need a Queue-Fair account - please visit https://queue-fair.com/sign-up if you don't already have one.
+You can get a Free Tier account now for free.
 You should also have received our Technical Guide.

 ## Client-Side JavaScript Adapter